Card Comparisons

 Bottom Line

-The Amex Gold wins on grocery and dining math, the Sapphire Preferred wins on travel protections and simplicity โ€” pick the card that matches where your money actually goes, not the one with the higher point multiplier on paper.
+The Amex Gold wins on grocery and dining math, the Sapphire Preferred wins on travel protections and simplicity โ€” pick the card that matches where your money actually goes.

 Winner